 • have at least a 30 percent service-connected disability certified by the U.S. Department of Veterans’ Affairs; and own and occupy the property as the primary residence on January 1 of the assessment year or lease and occupy a single family residence on January 1 of the assessment year and be liable for the payment of the property taxes to the county.

 *Note: The property’s total EAV must be less than $250,000 after subtracting any portion used for commercial purposes.
 “Commercial purposes” include any portion of the property rented for more than 6 months.
 If you previously received the SHEVD and now reside in a facility licensed under the Nursing Home Care Act or operated by the U.S. Department of Veterans’ Affairs, you are still eligible to receive the SHEVD provided your property is occupied by your spouse; or remains unoccupied during the assessment year.

 Returning Veterans’ Homestead Exemption

-A one-time $5,000 in EAV of the veteran's principal residence for the taxable year that the veteran returns from active duty in an armed conflict involving the United States.
+This is a one-time $5,000 reduction in EAV of the veteran’s principal residence for the taxable year that the veteran returns from active duty in an armed conflict involving the United States.
 This means the exemption is only for a single year, but the veteran can receive the exemption again if they return from active duty in a subsequent year.
 The veteran files form PTAX-341 each assessment year when they return home to receive the exemption.